A Touch of Sin

-A Touch of Sin (天注定 (Destiny)) is a 2013 Chinese anthology film written and directed by Jia Zhangke and starring Jiang Wu, Wang Baoqiang, Luo Lanshan, and Zhao Tao, Jia's wife and longtime collaborator.
+A Touch of Sin (天注定 (Destiny)) is a 2013 Chinese anthology thriller film written and directed by Jia Zhangke and starring Jiang Wu, Wang Baoqiang, Luo Lanshan, and Zhao Tao, Jia's wife and longtime collaborator.
 The film consists of four loosely interconnected tableaus set in vastly different geographical and social milieus across modern-day China, based on recent events while also drawing from wuxia stories and Chinese opera.
 The English title references A Touch of Zen.
 It was nominated for the Palme d'Or at the 2013 Cannes Film Festival, with Jia winning the award for Best Screenplay.

 Plot

 The film consists of four loosely interconnected vignettes that are depicted chronologically, each set in a different location in China and based on then newsworthy events and incidents in China.

 Prologue

 San'er travels on a motorbike across rural Shanxi.
 He is accosted by three thugs who attempt to rob him.
 Unfazed, San'er pulls out a pistol and kills them all.